Buenoscoin/Buenoscoin/README.md

 What is Buenas?
 ---------------------

-Buenas is a cryptocurrency for the Philippines
+Buenas is a cryptocurrency for Argentina

 License
 -------